Looking for satellite radio installation ?Start shopping

 What Are Car Kits?

-If you'd like to use your Dock & Play or portable satellite radio in the car, you'll need to make sure you have a compatible car kit (most portables come with a car kit).
+If you'd like to use your Dock & Play satellite radio in the car, you'll need to make sure you have a compatible car kit.
+Many Dock & Play radio packages include a car kit with the satellite tuner.
 The accessories in these kits let you power the radio and play the sound over your car stereo.

 You'll generally find the following in a car kit: